huggingface/hub-docs/docs/hub/spaces-sdks-docker-livebook.md

 <Tip>

-[Smart cell](https://news.livebook.dev/v0.6-automate-and-learn-with-smart-cells-mxJJe) is a type of Livebook cell that provides a UI component for accomplishing a specific task.
+<a href="https://news.livebook.dev/v0.6-automate-and-learn-with-smart-cells-mxJJe" target="_blank">Smart cell</a> is a type of Livebook cell that provides a UI component for accomplishing a specific task.
 The code for the task is generated automatically based on the user's interactions with the UI, allowing for faster completion of high-level tasks without writing code from scratch.

 </Tip>